 The visual identity system—or visual identity—is a systematic collection of design elements visually representing a company.

-These elements include logos, typography, colours, shapes, textures, photography, and various other visual features.
-They are thoughtfully used in all marketing and communications materials to establish and maintain a cohesive and distinctive identity for the brand.
+They are used in all marketing and communications materials to establish and maintain a cohesive and distinctive identity for the brand.

 Verbal Identity System